praveen-tripathi/symphony-assignment/README.md

 Enter cloned directory

 `cd symphony-assignment/`
-Enter Backend directory and do `npm i`
+Enter Server directory and do `npm i`

 `cd symphony-assignment/server && npm i`
-Enter Frontend directory and do npm install
+Enter Client directory and do npm install

 `cd symphony-assignment/client && npm i`
 Starting the repository on your machine